-Choose the user account that needs to receive the report of migration batch.
-It will be selected as Administrator by default.
+Choose the user account that needs to receive the report of the migration batch.
+It will be selected as an Administrator by default.
 Select the correct options to start & complete the batch.
 Click on New.
-Under Exchange Admin Center, you can find the details here.
-Now the mailbox move operation is completed.
+Under the Exchange Admin Center, you can find the details here.
+Now the mailbox move operation completes.

 Drawbacks of Manual solution